winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

   }
 }
 ```
-3. On our `backend/main.w` file lets instantiate the broadcasting service:
+3. In our `backend/main.w` file lets instantiate the broadcasting service:
 ```wing
 bring "./broadcaster.w" as b;